Oswego Fire Protection District seeks discovery recount for tax referendum

 Any decision to seek a full recount would be up to the fire district’s board of trustees.

-The referendum question is seeking a 0.10% increase in the district’s property tax levy rate.
+The referendum question is seeking a 0.10% increase in the district’s property tax rate.

 Currently, the owner of a home valued at $300,000 pays about $600 in property taxes to the fire district.
 If the referendum were approved, that same homeowner would see a increase of about $99 to the annual tax bill.